 How to Make Tea Sandwiches

-I have three little tea sandwiches to share with you.
+I’m sharing three little tea sandwich recipes with you.
 The first one is a very traditional cucumber and butter sandwich.
-Another is roast beef with horseradish and watercress and the third is definitely not traditional with its cornbread muffin and ham.
+Another is roast beef with horseradish and watercress, and the third is definitely not traditional, with its cornbread muffin and ham.

 Cucumber and Butter